GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 Testing Across Multiple PHP Versions

-PHP projects often need to support multiple PHP versions simultaneously.
-A matrix strategy runs the same test job across different PHP versions in parallel:
+PHP projects often need to support multiple PHP versions simultaneously, particularly when building packages or libraries that other projects depend on.
+A matrix strategy runs the same test job across different PHP versions in parallel, giving you confidence that your code works across the range of versions you intend to support.

 jobs: